micmejia/bible-dump/NKJV/Numbers/Num 2.md

 But the Levites were not numbered among the children of Israel, just as the Lord commanded Moses.

 ###### 34
-Thus the children of Israel did according to all that the Lord commanded Moses; so they camped by their [^l]standards and so they broke camp, each one by his family, according to their fathers' houses.
+Thus the children of Israel did according to all that the Lord commanded Moses; so they camped by their standards and so they broke camp, each one by his family, according to their fathers' houses.